JGCRI/GCAMUSAJobs/README.md

 <!-------------------------->
 <!-------------------------->

-See [Package vignette](https://jgcri.github.io/GCAMUSAJobs/articles/package_vignette.html) for a step-by-step demonstration of how to use the package.
+See [this page](https://jgcri.github.io/GCAMUSAJobs/articles/package_vignette.html) for a step-by-step demonstration of how to use the package.
 In general, this package generates data tables and visualizations related to power generation and job impacts using GCAM-USA model outputs.
 The workflow proceeds through a series of functions, each building on the output of the previous one.
 Here are the key processing functions: